-We tend to protect things that our important to us.
+We tend to protect things that are important to us.
 In the past, a wealthy man would build a castle to contain his wealth and his household.
 Today, we don’t do anything important (or expensive) without some form of insurance.
 The big purchases of our lives all require some kind of insurance.
 We get home and contents insurance for our houses, health insurance for our bodies, life insurance to help those we leave behind if we die—even travel insurance, to ensure we get our money back if something goes wrong when we travel.
 In fact these days there is even divorce insurance.

 But what about marriage insurance?
 I’m not talking about wedding insurance.
 That’s probably a thing already.
 Yet in a day and age where some people are still paying off their weddings as the divorce papers are being processed, how can we protect and insure our marriages?